 The student will be notified in writing of the findings by the Vice President for Academics.
-A copy of the decision letter will also be sent to the Executive Vice President for Student Success, or designee.
+A copy of the decision letter will also be sent to the Vice President for Student Life and Dean of Students or designee.
 This action is required for maintenance of complete disciplinary records.